AKM Nowsheruzzaman: Club career

 Nowsher first came to Dhaka in 1967, where he trialed for the East Pakistan Junior Team after being recommended by Azad Boys Club's Mohamed Mustaq, who had witnessed Nowsher's game in Munshiganj.
 During the trials he impressed Sheikh Shaheb Ali and was invited to the youth team's camp.
 While training with the youth team, Nowsher was accepted into Dhaka University, thus, he decided to stay in Dhaka.
 He joined Railway Blues Club in the same year, however, he did not make any appearances.
 In 1968, he would make his First Division League debut, scoring twice for Wari Club in a 3–1 victory over East End Club.

-In 1969, he moved to Fire Service SC, after the club agreed to pay all his university expenses.
+In 1969, he moved to Fire Service AC, after the club agreed to pay all his university expenses.
 The following year, he joined Victoria SC, and guided the team to a fourth-place finish, however, his club career was halted due to the Bangladesh Liberation War, in 1971.
 When the First Division resumed in 1972, Nowsher joined WAPDA SC, and scored 16 goals in 7 games during the unfinished league season.
 At WAPDA Scottish coach Sandy converted Nowhser, who originally played as a left-winger to a striker and in 1973 he attracted interest from Mohammedan SC.
 After deciding to remain with WAPDA, Nowsher linked up with Enayetur Rahman and helped the club finish the first phase of the 1974 league season top of the table, however, during the second phase the club's form fell due to internal issues.

 In 1975, Nowsher joined Mohammedan SC, a club which he supported as a child.
 In his debut season, he became top scorer with 21 goals, as The Black and Whites won the First Division for the first time since Bangladesh's independence.
 That season he scored a bicycle kick against his former club Victoria SC and also found the net in a famous 4–0 victory over Abahani Krira Chakra in the Dhaka Derby.
 The other scorers in the game were, Md Moin, Hafizuddin Ahmed and Wazed Gazi, while defender Shamsul Alam Manju made headlines for taunting Abahani team leader, Sheikh Kamal.
 In 1976, Nowsher again became league champion, however he broke his leg that year and lost his place in the team.
 In 1978, he joined Dhaka Wanderers and retired while playing for them in 1980.